-A unit for one urn may be purchased for \$250.
-At the time of the interment there is an additional charge of \$50 for opening the unit and the engraving of a brass memorial plaque.
+A unit for one urn may be purchased for \$300.
+This includes a charge of \$50 for opening the unit and the engraving of a brass memorial plaque.
 Arrangements for purchasing a unit or units are made through the church office.
+Urns must be no larger than 11" inches length and 7 1/2" inches in height.
+Urns must be labeled or engraved with name, birth and death dates.